Kvikvne/web-scraper-and-data-visualizer/README.md

 # web-scraper-and-data-visualizer

 #### This script uses the Scrapy library to scrape data from a website and store it in a Pandas dataframe.
 The data is then cleaned and transformed as needed before being passed to Plotly for visualization.
 The final visualizations are displayed in a web-based interface, allowing users to easily explore and analyze the data.
-Overall, your script provides a powerful tool for extracting, cleaning, and visualizing data from the web.
+This script provides a powerful tool for extracting, cleaning, and visualizing data from the web.

 ---
 ### Example Data Used